 How digital communications can make or break trustPublished: Tuesday, 25 August 2015 08:00 by Katharine Hulls, VP Marketing

-The final blog in the series analysing the recent Teradata and Celebrus Technologies consumer market research results, focuses on the importance of trust between consumer and brand and how this impacts buying habits.
-Consumers tend to favour brands that they can relate to, that understand their requirements, send relevant digital communications and most importantly that they believe they can trust.
+The final blog in the series analyzing the recent Teradata and Celebrus Technologies consumer market research results, focuses on the importance of trust between consumer and brand and how this impacts buying habits.
+Consumers tend to favor brands that they can relate to, that understand their requirements, send relevant digital communications and most importantly that they believe they can trust.

 The age effect

-The market research has shown that the majority of consumers across all age ranges like to receive personalised offers - 44% of UK consumers would purchase another item from the brand after receiving a positive personalised experience.
-However, when delving a little deeper, we see that age has an impact too, with 50% of consumers under 25 buying another product from that brand again after receiving a positive personalised experience; compared with just 31% of those aged between 55 and 64.
+The market research has shown that the majority of consumers across all age ranges like to receive personalized offers - 44% of UK consumers would purchase another item from the brand after receiving a positive personalized experience.
+However, when delving a little deeper, we see that age has an impact too, with 50% of consumers under 25 buying another product from that brand again after receiving a positive personalized experience; compared with just 31% of those aged between 55 and 64.

 There are also clear age related trends when it comes to the personal data that individuals are willing to share with brands.
 32% of consumers over 65 are prepared to share household income data – although this drops to just 20% of those aged 18-25.

 Most trusted sector

 Clearly, personalization techniques do work and are generally well-received, but it is a delicate balancing act between requesting enough information to personalize communications and not being too intrusive.
 It is interesting to see that retail banks rank the highest, trusted by 32% of consumers; followed by telecommunications companies (25%).
 At the bottom of the list are retailers – trusted by just 21% of consumers, although retailers and online retailers are considered to be the most successful at listening to customers and using data (40% cite online retailers as opposed to just 23% of insurers), which is probably influenced by these brands leading the way in the use of online personalization technologies.